top of page

 Páramo de Iguaque

-If you're up for a tough day of hiking, spend a day at the Páramo de Iguaque.
-A difficult uphill hike takes you to the Laguna de Iguaque, which was sacred to the indigenous Muisca people as the birthplace of humanity.
+For those seeking a challenging hiking experience, a visit to the Páramo de Iguaque is a must.
+The strenuous uphill trek leads you to the Laguna de Iguaque, revered by the indigenous Muisca people as the origin of humanity.

 bottom of page